RichmondPhysics/131/StudentGuideModule1/pgfplots_graphs/readme.txt

 lab_graph_examples.tex, which contains several examples of how the presets and some other options can be used to create various graphs and axes for the manual.

+In the lab_graph_examples file, I've shown how to use a bunch of different preset styles and options that I have created for convenience.
+But the way pgfplots is written, there is no limit to the amount of additional customization you can do.
+(And personally, if anyone wants to ignore my presets entirely, that's fine with me.)

+Having worked with pgfplots for about a week, my own opinion is that it's kind of a pain in the ass to use.
+The syntax is difficult, and the documentation strikes me as weak.
+I don't recommend it as a general solution to making graphs.
+However, for this specific situation of our labmanuals on github (now that I've created a bunch of preset styles), it strikes me as a reasonable tool to use, at least for MOST of the graphs in the manual.
+A few of the graphs in our manuals are sufficiently complicated that I think it does not make sense to try to reproduce them in pgfplots.
+In those cases, a few tweaks to the original file to come closer to matching the style of the pgfplots graphs would be fine.

 --Matt Trawick, July 31, 2019